moshahin1/monsterborg/README.md

 publish messages to the topic.

 This project was conducted on ROS Melodic, Gazebo and Ubuntu 18.04 LTS.
 When installing everything on Ubuntu install ROS Melodic first, choosing the desktop-full installation.
 This installation option will install all the important packages to get started (including all packages that connect ROS with Gazebo such as the plug-ins etc...).
 ALso please refer to the `package.xml` file of each package to install the additional packages to get everything running smoothly.
 After installing ROS, install Gazebo.

-The tutorials I have taken are from TheConstruct, more specifically the courses taken were 'ROS for Beginners' and 'ROS Navigation in 5 Days' (https://www.theconstructsim.com/).